What is nepantla?

 Social justice mathematics education aims to create a humanizing, student-centered environment that values everyone’s knowledge, experiences, and voice.
 To do this we must deconstruct current avenues that facilitate or restrict students’ access to mathematics in their lives.
 We must challenge what is considered “valuable” or “important” in mathematics.
 Social justice mathematics educators provide spaces that recognize and critically analyze these tensions as ways for their students to reject internalized oppression, and reclaim their power to transform spaces.

 Esther is a high school mathematics specialist in Chicago Public Schools and was a classroom teacher for 9 years.
 Her work is centered around rehumanizing math classrooms through student voice, identity, and teacher reflection.
-She also is part of the NCTM Publishing Committee and has served as a director on the ICTM board.
+She has served on the NCTM Publishing Committee and as a director on the ICTM board.

 Chanel Keyvan was the assistant principal at a junior high school in Illinois and was previously a high school mathematics and AVID teacher.
 Her overall vision is to support a school that exudes high expectations that redefine education to honor individuality and to embrace systemic changes to liberate marginalized groups and value cultural differences.

 Jerica Jurado is currently a middle school mathematics and language arts teacher in Chicago Public Schools.
 They have taught mathematics for 7 years in middle and high school settings with predominantly “at-risk youth”.
 Their work has been focused on combating the school to prison pipeline, by incorporating culturally relevant pedagogy and transformative justice practices that cultivate empathy and community within their mathematics classroom.